 Medicare has a Schedule of Fees, as does the Australian Medical Association (AMA), Australian Dental Association (ADA) and the Department of Veterans Affairs (DVA).

 Dr Anker, Dr Sherring and Dr Madden set their own fees based on a combination of factors, including the aforementioned schedule of fees, duration of time and complexity of each procedure.
 Fees charged have to cover all of our practice costs including employing receptionists and nurses, meeting our operating expenses such as rent, medical equipment, electricity, computer and insurances.
 The Medicare rebates do not cover the full cost of providing you with medical care.
 This is because the rate at which successive governments have indexed the Medicare Schedule of Fees has been substantially lower than increases in the CPI and average weekly earnings.
-Medicare rebates have been frozen since November 2012 and will not be increased until July 2018.

 + CONSULTATION FEES

 If surgery is required, you will receive a written Estimate of Fees from you surgeon which will include expected item numbers and surgeon’s fees.
 We suggest you speak to Medicare Ph: 132 011 and your particular Private Health Insurer to determine the rebates applicable for your treatment.
 Dental surgery does not attract a medicare rebate.
 If you have private health insurance with extra’s cover you may be able to claim a rebate from your insurer.
 All surgical fees are required to be pre-paid.
 You will be able to claim a rebate from Medicare and/or your Private Health Insurer after surgery.